Therapy for Highly Sensitive People

 Meet Steve

-As someone who grew up thinking I was defective because I felt things so much more intensely than everyone else, I’ve long understood the challenges of being sensitive in a world that can be pretty darn insensitive.
+As someone who grew up often wondering if I was ‘too sensitive’, I’ve long understood the challenges HSPs face in a world that can be pretty darn insensitive.

-Self-isolation and repressing my feelings were strategies I adopted to try and deal with this, but by my late 20’s that just left me angry, depressed, and isolated.
+Self-isolation and stuffing my feelings ‘worked’, but in an unsustainable way — by my late 20’s I found myself mostly angry, depressed, and isolated.

 It was my own journey through therapy that helped me learn how to navigate the world and ultimately inspired the career pivot that took me from 'tech guy' to psychotherapist.